Nasdanika-Models/java/processors/src/main/resources/org/nasdanika/models/java/processors/ecore/java.md

 For example, a [source](references/eClassifiers/Source/index.html) child can be added to any subclass of Source and source can be set to any text.

+"[All models are wrong, but some are useful]".
+By omitting low-level details this model is wrong to be useful for its intended purpose - high level analysis, cross-referencing with non-java entities and source code generation.

 The below diagram shows key model classes and their relationships.
 Some intermediate classes are omitted in the inheritance hierarchy.
 See the [full diagram](diagram.html) for additional details.